Edward Snowden's father arrives in Russia to meet fugitive son

 Accompanied by Russian lawyer Anatoly Kucherena, Lon Snowden went from the airport to a state television studio for a live interview, suggesting the visit was under government control.

-"I have prepared an entire programme so that he can meet with his son and get more closely acquainted with our country," Kucherena said, according to state newswire Itar-Tass.
+"I have prepared an entire program so that he can meet with his son and get more closely acquainted with our country," Kucherena said, according to state newswire Itar-Tass.

 NO REGRETS